ijomah/ng-airport-app/README.md

 It has an authentication process to keep track of the users.
 To be able to use it, I advice you use any of the social logins provided.
 Dont you use your email and password option for now.
 This feature will come up in later updates.

-This is the link to the hosted project https://paltiel-ijomah.web.app Thanks
+This is the link to the hosted project on Firebase hosting platform - https://paltiel-ijomah.web.app Thanks

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.15.